 The Dark Knight (2008) MISS

 Zero points for effort.
 Contact details probably aren’t the priority when you’re looking to evade law enforcement.
-On the up-side, it’s instantly recognisable to anyone that sees it.
+On the upside, it’s instantly recognisable to anyone that sees it.
 But still, what about personalisation?
 Customisation?
 Unique design?
-This off the shelf solution not only lacks individuality, but also spoils a set of playing cards.
+This off-the-shelf solution not only lacks individuality but also spoils a set of playing cards.
+He obviously hadn’t read out guide on what to include on a Business Card!
 Sorry Joker, but this one fails to land.

 Ace Ventura: Pet Detective (1994) HIT